Frequently Asked Questions

 Will all funds raised be used solely to benefit The Club’s staff?

-SCC anticipates and desires that all funds raised will be used for Club staff benefit.
-If surplus funds are available in upcoming years, SCC may make donations to local charities through the Arizona Community Foundation (ACF Sedona) or directly to 501(c)(3) organizations such as Low-Income Student Aid (LISA).
-If this occurs, SCC will publicly acknowledge The Club and its members.
+Seven Canyons Cares anticipates and desires that all funds raised will be used for Club staff benefit.
+If surplus funds are available in upcoming years, the organization may make donations to local charities through the Arizona Community Foundation (ACF Sedona) or directly to 501(c)(3) organizations such as Low-Income Student Aid (LISA).
+If this occurs, Seven Canyons Cares will publicly acknowledge The Club and its members.

 What circumstances qualify for a grant?